zpz/zpz.github.io/_posts/2018-12-01-speeding-up-python-with-c-and-cffi.md

 # of `setup.py`, which calls this script.
 ```

-This file is not a module in the package `pyx`.
+This file is not a module in the package `datex`.
 It contains instructions for building the shared library, and after that it's mission is finished.

 Let's walk through this script.